bnb/ideas/README.md

 Uses the Designer News API to fetch your invite family tree (who invited you, who invited them, etc.) and displays it nicely.
 Similar to that one for Dribbble.

 ### Humans.json, an API for humans that contributed.
 Based off of the [me-api](https://github.com/danfang/me-api), Humans.json is Humans.txt as an API.
-Essentially, a collection of me-api elements, as well as organizational specific features.
+Essentially, a collection of me-api elements, as well as organizational-specific features.

 ### anchorify
 Add an anchor link to any element on a website, via anchorify as a proxy, to link directly to that specific element.